ianmustafa/pino-telegram-webhook/README.md

 logger.error('<b>test log!</b>');
 ```

+## Options descriptions

+- `chatId`: The chat ID of the Telegram channel or group.
+Required.
+- `botToken`: The bot token of the Telegram bot.
+Required.
+- `verbose`: Whether to display the log in verbose mode.
+- `messageKey`: The key of the log message.
+Default is `msg`.
+Required if the logger's [message key](https://github.com/pinojs/pino/blob/HEAD/docs/api.md#messagekey-string) has been changed.
+- `extra` : The extra parameter is optional.
+Parameters that the method [sendMessage](https://core.telegram.org/bots/api#sendmessage) supports can be passed to it

 The extra parameter is optional.
 Parameters that the method [sendMessage](https://core.telegram.org/bots/api#sendmessage) supports can be passed to it

 ---